 - Mince the garlic.
 (I use a good garlic press and don't peel the garlic because the skin keeps the flesh from getting stuck in the holes.)

 - Add the minced garlic to the onions and continue to cook for about 30 seconds.

 - Mix in the spices.

-- Add the wine and continue cooking for a minute or two, stirring to mix.
+- Add the wine and continue cooking for a minute or two, stirring to deglaze the pot.

 - Using an immersion blender, blend the mixture using the pulse function to purée until smooth.

-- Add the remaining non-dairy milk and blend.
+- Add the remaining coconut milk and blend.

 - Heat gently just before serving, and garnish with a bit of parsley.

 Recipe Nutrition Information

 This recipe is GF, DF, NF (contains coconut), SF, EF, CF (use sea salt), V, VG*